MatthieuRu/hiring-process-analysis/README.md

 migration.send_to_databases(server=server)
 ```

+Now you can run the app:

+- ```python app.py``` *Run the app on your local machine*

 ### 2 - Get the differents KPI tables from the database

 All the SQL query has been added to a function file.
 Each function is a query returning a pandas dataframe.
+(All the table needed for the analysis and the **app**.

 ```python
 from src.hiring_process_analysis.db_manager.get_kpi import get_kpi_conversion_overall